-However, if one first thinks about the jar from the front end, as it is being filled, it is easier to understand the 2013 cap year.
-In order to view the jar as it is being filled for a hospice, one first has to assume for the sake of illustration that CMS could know in advance what an individual hospice's aggregate cap was when the 2013 cap year began and that there is a line on the jar for this aggregate cap.
-As payments are made to the hospice, CMS places equivalent green chips into the jar for what is paid out on an interim basis to the provider (i.e., the net amount) and, for any amount sequestered, it puts the equivalent red chips into the jar.
-CMS needs to put red chips representing the sequestered amounts because it is the full payment rate (i.e., pre-sequester rate) that is the proxy for the hospice's costs for that service and it is the hospice's aggregate caples aggregate cap.
+However, if one first thinks about the jar from the front end, as it is being filled, it is easier to understand the sequestration applied for a particular cap year.
+In order to view the jar as it is being filled for a hospice, one first has to assume for the sake of illustration that CMS could know in advance what an individual hospice's aggregate cap was when the applicable cap year began and that there is a line on the jar for this aggregate cap.
+As payments are made to the hospice during the course of the cap year, CMS places equivalent green chips into the jar for what is paid out on an interim basis to the provider (i.e., the net amount) and, for any amount sequestered, it puts the equivalent red chips into the jar.
+CMS needs to put red chips representing the sequestered amounts because it is the full payment rate (i.e., pre-sequester rate) that is the proxy for the hospice's costs for that service and it is the hospice's aggregate costs for the year that are capped at the hospice's aggregate cap (i.e., the maximum Medicare allowable amount).
+Once the green and red chips hit the hospice cap line, then the Medicare program would make no more payments regardless of how many additional services the hospice furnishes the remainder of the cap year.
+The red chips below the line would represent the amount appropriately sequestered for the cap year.